elias-ba/ask/README.md

 ### Quick Setup (Recommended)

-ASK manages API keys for you:
+ask manages API keys for you:

 ```bash
 # Set your API key (it will prompt you securely)